wekan/welite/README.md

 NOTE: This WeKan-Lite version has retro-look.
 Modern-look original WeKan is at https://wekan.fi and https://github.com/wekan/wekan .

+Uses DOS filenames 8 characters, with extension 3 characters, like FILENAME.TXT

 FreePascal-specific design docs and reference code for WeKan-Lite, **distilled from the two working prototypes in this tree** and aligned to the portable contract: